Garland Road Landfill Site

 General Motors Corporation conducted investigations and proposed alternatives for the site through a process called an Engineering Evaluation/Cost Analyses before going into bankruptcy.

-You may need a PDF reader to view files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.Documents

 - Fact Sheet: Special Cap, Underground Water Treatment Proposed for Cleanup (w/delivery letter) (6pp, 259K, About PDF) June 2007

 - Fact Sheet: Garland Road Landfill Site (2pp, 137K) April 2001